-Sourcing components for your products can be a lengthy and costly ordeal, and the more complex and value-added your product is, the longer the supply chain becomes.
-Here are a few ways to minimize the hassle and expense of sourcing parts:
+Sourcing components for your products can be a lengthy and costly ordeal.
+The more complex and value-added your product is, the longer the supply chain becomes.
+In this blog piece we will discuss several ways to minimize the hassle and expense of sourcing parts:

-They say if you want something done right to do it yourself, so it follows that if you want something done in a timely and cost-efficient way, doing it yourself might be the way to go.
-Let’s say that your product requires a plastic part that is chrome plated.
-Does your company have plastic injection molding capabilities?
+If you want something done right, do it yourself.
+That’s the saying, so it follows that if you want something done in a timely and cost-efficient way, doing it yourself might be preferable.
+For example, if your product requires a plastic part that is chrome plated, does your company have plastic injection molding capabilities?
 Could your company acquire the necessary equipment and personnel to mold the part?
-The savings could be immense over the lifetime of your product, as your company would be getting the component at cost, and without the cost of shipping the product from your vendor to your facility.
+If you were to invest in adding this capability, the savings could be immense over the lifetime of your product because your company would be getting the component at cost and without the cost of shipping the product from your vendor to your facility.

 Let’s say you need to source a plastic part that is PVD-coated.
-The supply chain here could get quite long if you have to procure a part from a plastic injection molder, send that part to an electroplater, then send the part to another finisher for PVD coating—lead time and shipping costs would be high.
-Instead, sourcing a part from a vendor with multiple capabilities, in this example, a surface finishing company with both chrome plating and PVD capabilities, could mean drastic savings.
-Additionally, working with fewer suppliers allows you to build better relationships with those suppliers and limits the amount of paperwork, phone calls, and meetings with multiple suppliers related to production of your component—saving you time and headaches.
+The supply chain involved could get quite long if you have to procure a part from a plastic injection molder, send that part to an electroplater, then send the part to another finisher for PVD coating—lead time and shipping costs would be high.
+Instead, sourcing a part from a vendor with multiple capabilities, in this example, a surface finishing company with both chrome plating and PVD capabilities like Electro Chemical Finishing, could mean drastic savings.
+Additionally, working with fewer suppliers allows you to build better relationships with those suppliers and limits the amount of paperwork, phone calls, and meetings with multiple suppliers related to production of your component.
+This saves you both time and hassle.

-Controlling your supply chain is crucial when procuring components for your products, and by implementing some of the strategies outlined above, it’s possible to reduce the amount of money, time, and stress inherent to this process.
+Controlling your supply chain is crucial when procuring components for your products.
+By implementing one or more of the strategies outlined above, it’s possible to reduce the amount of money, time, and stress inherent to this process.

-ECF has in-house chrome plating, PVD, brushing and mechanical highlighting, lacquer, and powder coating capabilities to meet your decorative finishing needs—call us today!
+ECF has in-house chrome plating, PVD, brushing and mechanical highlighting, lacquer, and powder coating capabilities to meet your decorative finishing needs.
+Call us today for a quote.